-The Academy's current level of reserves is £25,183,840 of which £140,905 is free reserves (that is, total funds less the amount held in fixed assets and restricted funds).
+The Academy's current level of reserves is £24,303,210 of which £121,372 is unrestricted reserves (that is, total funds less the amount held in fixed assets and restricted funds), however there is a deficit on the restricted general funds of £491,391.

-The Academy experienced significant growth in pupil numbers during 2015/16 of 4.8% on the previous year.
-Due to the lagged nature of academy funding The Academy sought in year exceptional growth funding from the EFA to support the academy with the additional in year costs associated with educating the additional students, this was not granted resulting in a deficit.
-The deficit is currently being supported by repayable deficit funding from the EFA.
+The Academy experienced significant growth in pupil numbers during 2016/17 of 4.8% on the previous year.
+Due to the lagged nature of Academy funding The Academy sought in year exceptional growth funding from the ESFA to support the Academy with the additional in year costs associated with educating the additional students, this was not granted resulting in a deficit.
+The deficit is currently being supported by repayable deficit funding from the ESFA.
 The Academy has a 3 year business plan in place to monitor and address the current financial situation and return to surplus in a timely manner.